tigoe/LightProjects/candles.md

 Once you’ve arranged your Arduino with a solderless breadboard, plug it into your computer’s USB port.

 Now it’s time to light your first LED.
 Most Arduino and Arduino-compatible boards come with a built-in LED.
 Click the File menu, then Examples, then _01\.
 Basics_, then _Blink_.
-This will open a new file that looks something like this (Click the copy button in the code header to copy this code):
+This will open a new file that looks something like this:

 ```
 // the setup function runs once when you press reset or power the board